-Whether you're looking to clean the inside of your fireplace, wipe the unsightly soot from the glass doors that surround it, or simply replace the dated doors altogether to give your space a refresh or replace them with a fireplace screen, odds are, you'll need to remove your fireplace doors at some point during their lifespan.
+You may be looking to clean the inside of your fireplace and wipe the unsightly soot from the glass doors that surround it.
+You may simply want to replace the dated doors altogether or replace then with a fireplace screen to give your space a refresh.
+Either way, you'll need to remove your fireplace doors at some point during their lifespan.

 While these doors may seem complicated, there are safe, simple ways to remove them that can ensure the job is painless and that no glass gets broken in the process.
 So, skip the call to the handyman and learn how to remove your own fireplace doors.

 Depending on your reason for removing your fireplace doors, there are a few things you should do before diving into this project.
 First, prepare the fireplace for the job by extinguishing any heat source ahead of time and allowing ample time for the area to cool before you begin.
 If your fireplace is a gas unit, turn off the gas beforehand.